Global investing made easy

 Tax, currency and other perceived risks have traditionally fuelled a home bias among local investors.
-Now, through the simplicity of ETFs, investors can tap into global stocks that are increasingly becoming household names and driving transformation in today’s world.
+Now, through the simplicity of ETFs, investors can access to the world's largest companies, all in a single trade.
+With iShares ETFs, the market is yours.

 iShares ETFs cover a broad range of asset classes, risk profiles and investment outcomes.
 To understand the appropriateness of this fund for your investment objective, please visit our product webpage.